Mewyk/CivitaiSharp/Documentation/Guides/pagination.md

 ### Setting Page Size

-Use `WithResultsLimit` to control how many items are returned per page:
+Use the `resultsLimit` parameter in `ExecuteAsync` to control how many items are returned per page:

 [!code-csharp[Program.cs](Pagination/Program.cs#page-size)]